imonlinux/linux-voice-assistant/README.md

 See [the tutorial](docs/linux-voice-assistant-2mic-install.md) to build a satellite using a [Raspberry Pi Zero 2 W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/) and a [ReSpeaker 2Mic HAT](https://wiki.keyestudio.com/Ks0314_keyestudio_ReSpeaker_2-Mic_Pi_HAT_V1.0).

 ### What's working:
-- This fork introduces the ability to use Wyoming OpenWakeWord (OWW) instead of MicroWakeWord (MWW).
+- This fork is from https://github.com/OHF-Voice/linux-voice-assistant Release v1.0.0 which introduces the ablity to use both MicroWakeWord and OpenWakeWord detections models.
 - Now supports **ALSA, PulseAudio and PipeWire** playback backends using the updated `linux_voice_assistant/mpv_player.py`.
-- You can choose between ALSA, PulseAudio, or PipeWire with either MWW or OWW simply by enabling the matching systemd service file.
+- You can choose between ALSA, PulseAudio, or PipeWire with either MWW or OWW simply by enabling the matching systemd User Mode service file.
-- You can change the OWW wake word within HA after the VLA is registered. (defaults to the wake word defind in the systemd config file)
+- You can choose between all MWW and OWW wake word within HA after the VLA is registered.
+Choosen wake words are saved to preferences.json in the linux-voice-assistant folder.
-- Home Assistant successfully detects the LVA when Avahi is setup according to the tutorial.
+- The volume control is now persistant between connections and reboots.
+The volume setting gets stored in prefernces.json and loaded when LVA starts.

 ## Installation